XMMGOF/pysas/README.md

 ### Example Scripts

-We have included a few example scripts and Jupyter notebooks in the directory titled `example_scripts`.
+We have included a few example scripts and Jupyter notebooks in the directory titled `example`.
 We will be expanding the number of example scripts and Jupyter notebooks.

 ### FAQ